MicrosoftDocs/azure-dev-docs/articles/java/sdk/java-sdk-proxying.md

 ms.author: alzimmer
 ---

-# Configuring proxies in Azure SDK for Java
+# Configuring proxies in the Azure SDK for Java

 This article provides an overview of how to configure the Azure SDK for Java to make proper use of proxies.